batoulapps/BAPrayerTimes/README.md

 prayerTimes.fajrTime
 ```

 You can access the times for Fajr, Sunrise Dhuhr, Asr, Maghrib, Isha and tomorrow's Fajr.
-To get prayer times for a different date, simply set the date property.
+To get prayer times for a different date, simply update the date property.

 ```obj-c
 prayerTimes.date = newDate;